 Resources, Labour and Exploitation

 Al-shabaab members in Cabo Delgado, as well as in neighbouring Tanzania and Congo (DRC), are reported to do business in the informal logging of timber, poached wildlife and, increasingly, rubies.
-Small-scale artisanal mining has long been established in the area of Montepuez, also attracting Somali businessmen who moved in, married and acquired access to mines; but after the allocation of mines to the Montepuez Ruby Mining (MRM) company, the government started an offensive, sending in the army to prevent artisanal mining and chasing away informal miners (garimpeiros).
-The MRM is a mining company majority-owned by the UK-based Gemfields that acquired the exploitation rights from the Mozambican Mwriti Limitada: the forced removal of garimpeiros from the site by armed forces resulted in murders, detentions and sexual abuses, for which the MRM was obliged to compensate the victims by a British court.
-This created a tense relationship with locals: incidents, assaults, clashes and murders are still ongoing between MRM employees and local users.
+Small-scale artisanal mining boomed in the area of Montepuez between 2009 and 2012, just before the Mozambican government awarded to the Montepuez Ruby Mining (MRM) a mining license for the area.
+The MRM is a mining company majority-owned (75%) by the UK-based Gemfields in partnership with the Mozambican Mwriti Limitada (25%).
+After rumors spread that mining operations were to be conducted on the site, businessmen moved in, married and acquired access to mines from neighboring provinces and as far as Tanzania and Somalia; they were later forcibly removed from the area, when the government decided to start an offensive and send in the Rapid Intervention Force (Unidade Intervenção Rápida, UIR) to prevent artisanal mining and chasing away informal miners (garimpeiros).
+The forced removal of garimpeiros from the site by police forces resulted in accuses of murders, unlawful detentions and sexual abuses, for which the MRM decided to preventively compensate the victims.
+This created a tense relationship with locals: incidents are still ongoing between MRM employees, local users and informal networks of extraction.

 The ‘Faceless Evil-doers’